Skip to main content

 Ancillary Probate Lawyer Shreveport, LA

-The probate process can vary widely depending on many factors, one of which is the size of the estate in question.
-For example, some estates worth less than $125,000 may not have to be distributed in court in Louisiana, as there is a simplified probate procedure.
-However, probate is not as simple or beneficial in other estates of higher net worth.
-There is also the situation where ancillary probate may have to take place in another state.
-In these situations, an ancillary probate lawyer Shreveport, LA residents rely on can help.
+The probate process can vary widely depending on many factors, including the size of the estate.
+For example, estates valued at less than $125,000 may not require court distribution in Louisiana, as there is a simplified probate procedure.
+However, probate is not as beneficial or straightforward in other estates of higher net worth.
+There is also the possibility that ancillary probate may be required in another state.
+In these situations, our Shreveport, LA ancillary probate lawyer can help.

 What Is Ancillary Probate?

-The process of probate can be extensive, and the estate can be diminished significantly due to taxes and other costs, especially if there is any conflict or legal disputes between beneficiaries.
+The probate process can be extensive, and the estate may be significantly reduced by taxes and other costs, especially if there are conflicts or legal disputes among beneficiaries.
 Additionally, the property and assets of your estate will become public record.

 If you own real estate or other tangible personal property in another state at the time of your death, then the laws of that state where the property is physically located will govern what happens to that property, not the state where you live at the time of your death or the state where your estate plan was drawn up.
 This additional probate – referred to as ancillary probate – will be required in that state.